IllangasingheIMDP/BidNGo/README.md

-then if you are using personal hotspot, copy your pc's ip and then in the api.ts in the frontend as base url,put http://ip:9000
+then if you are using personal hotspot, copy your pc's ip and then in the api.ts in the frontend as base url,put http://ip:9000 and ip for ws host in api.ts file

 if you are using uom wifi
 in the vs code in ports